Greek Goddess Nudibranch - Hypselodoris edenticulata

 This is a Restricted item and is not covered by our Arrive Alive 14-day Guarantee.Please see our Guarantee Policy and Restricted Species List for more information.

 The Greek Goddess Nudibranch (Hypselodoris edenticulata) is stunning black with bright yellow markings.
 It is one of the few colorful Caribbean nudibranches in the aquarium trade.
 Hypselodoris edenticulata has recently been thought to be a possible color morph of Hypselodoris picta.
 The actual scientific classification is still debated, depending on the reference source.
+All Hypselodoris nudibranchs in the Atlantic Ocean were also recently reclassified to the genus Felimare.

 The term "nudibranch" means "naked gill" and refers to the fringy, tassel-like gills visible on many species.
 This group include animals that we commonly refer to as "sea slugs" as well as the sea hares popular for algae control.
 As a group, there is not much known about many species of nudibranch and more are being discovered and reclassified continuously.
 While some like the sea hares are well studied and we know enough about their lif cycles and diets for them to be maintained, the diet and requirements of most nudibranchs is largely unknown.
 Most are thought to feed on sponges, polyps, tunicates.
 Some of the most colorful nudibranchs are actively collected and sold for aquariums but many more come as "hitchhikers" on rock and corals, for better or for worse.